risk-first/website/menagerie/Communication-Risk.md

 >                               (5)
 ```

 This is now the HTTP protocol proper, and these 5 lines are sending information _over the connection_ to the Google server.

-Line (1) says what version of HTTP we are using, and the path we're loading (`/preferences` in this case).
-Lines `(2)` to `(4)` are _headers_.
+- `(1)` says what version of HTTP we are using, and the path we're loading (`/preferences` in this case).
+- `(2)` to `(4)` are _headers_.
 They are name-value pairs, separated with a colon.
 The HTTP protocol specifies a bunch of these names, and later versions of the protocol might introduce newer ones.
-Line (5) is an empty line, which indicates that we're done with the headers, please give us the response.
+- `(5)` is an empty line, which indicates that we're done with the headers, please give us the response.
 And it does:

 ```
 < HTTP/1.1 301 Moved Permanently